pgpconference/staging/README.md

 <a id="dry"></a>
 ### DRY

-* Ideally make the following more DRY:
+* Ideally make the following pages more DRY:
   * Agenda
   * Labs
+* Is it possibly to have a single `_include_` for processing speaker lists that look exactly the same, but might need slightly different classes/data?
+(Judges, Speakers, etc)
+  * Should be easy enough to do with a bit of liquid

 <a id="nav"></a>
 ### Nav